idris-rampurawala/s3-select-demo/README.md

 - Python 3.9.2 or higher
 - Up and running Redis client
-- AWS account with an S3 bucket and an object
+- AWS account with an S3 bucket and an object (or upload from `/data/data.csv`)
 - `aws-cli` configured locally (having read access to S3)

 :scroll: This project is a clone of one of my projects [Flask Boilerplate](https://github.com/idris-rampurawala/flask-boilerplate) to quickly get started on the topic :satisfied: